 Our downtown office is centrally located for the 4 cruise ship berths here in Ketchikan and we’re happy to provide locally roasted coffee, hot tea and free wi-fi for the early birds.
 Don’t be deterred by the possibility of rain (Ketchikan is in a rainforest after all) we’ll outfit you with everything needed for kayaking in Alaska including waterproof jackets that are specially designed for paddling with hoods and neoprene wrist closures; rain pants, when needed; and dry bags for cameras and personal items that you want to bring with you on the kayaks.

 Swift boat ride to Mothership Arctic Fjord at Orcas Cove

 Climb aboard our swift cabin cruiser and enjoy a 20 minute boat ride to Orcas Cove with your experienced, local captain.
 On the way out keep your eyes peeled for bald eagles and marine mammals.
-The small boat ride ends at the mothership, Sea Spree, a floating base that allows us to enjoy Orcas Cove without having an impact on the delicate intertidal ecosystem.
+The small boat ride ends at the mothership, Arctic Fjord, a floating base that allows us to enjoy Orcas Cove without having an impact on the delicate intertidal ecosystem.
 There’s a head (a nautical bathroom) on board; a platform that makes it easy to get in and out of the kayaks and a warm galley where guests enjoy their smoked salmon after kayaking.
 Once on board the mothership we’ll get outfitted with sprayskirts to keep the water out of the kayaks, learn how to paddle and load into the kayaks for the next stage of the adventure.

 Explore By Sea Kayak